ENS.2016.2 | 38′

 IX.

 Some fifteen years after the expedition sailed, an undergraduate Algernon Charles Swinburne, not yet the controversial poet he would become, wrote The Death of Sir John Franklin for a competition.
 (He came in second.)
-Although it is on the surface a fairly standard heroic paean to the noble Englishman, this paradoxical work finds interest in its use of the Arctic and the person of Franklin as a hidden metaphor for the icy, passionate, lonely, resolute life of the artist.
+Although it is on the surface a fairly standard heroic paean to the noble Englishman, this paradoxical work finds interest in its use of the Arctic and the person of Franklin as a metaphor for the icy, passionate, lonely, yet resolute life of the artist.